paulmelero/ideas/README.md

 - [ ] An app that creates apps that create apps, for money of course.
 Keep adding levels.

-- [ ] "vault", safe password management for freelance clients.
+- ~[ ] "vault", safe password management for freelance clients.~
+  - Not very original, other services provide this better than what I would do.
+Also, I don't need this anymore.

 - [ ] Crops calendar, and seasonal vegetables.
 Location-based.
 I'm sure there are similar apps out there.
 Ability to create your own crops and their seasons.